anthonymarkreynolds/marketplace-app/README.md

 # Challenge Code

 ## Identification of the problem solved by building this particular marketplace app
-Challenge Code has a straight forward means of describing any question and answer format problems in the form of a descrete challenge.
+Challenge Code has a straight forward means of describing any question and answer format problem in the form of a descrete challenge.
 This provides a rapid and ad-hoc mechanism for creating individual or grouped problem sets for any purpose (eg. education, recreational problem solving).
-With the ability to see what challenges have been completed provides a way to track your progress and the progress of other users.
-I can also be considered akin to a pastbin-like platform for problem solving challenges.
+The ability to see what challenges have been completed provides a way to track your progress and the progress of other users.
+I can also be considered akin to a pastbin-like platform but for problem solving challenges.

 ## Why is it a problem that needs solving?
 TODO: rationalise